What does Nordic walking do for you?

 Nordic walking is energy thirsty.
-In our research project carried out last year walkers burnt up to 45% more calories Nordic walking than ordinary walking.
-Other research records similar gains.
+Research records similar gains.
 This is because Nordic walking brings many more muscles into play than ordinary walking – your chest, arms, shoulders, abs and other core muscles are all involved as well as your legs.
 Plus the poles propel you forwards helping you walk faster, raising your heart rate and expending energy.

 3. Tones your muscles and helps keep your bones strong